mblayman/mattlayman.com/content/understand-django/2021-03-23-deploy-site-live.md

 by web developers.
-The idea of handling more traffic by creating more processes (i.e., Gunicorn workers) is called *horizonal scaling*.
+The idea of handling more traffic by creating more processes (i.e., Gunicorn workers) is called *horizontal scaling*.
-In constrast,
+In contrast,
 *vertical scaling* handles more traffic by using a better individual computer.
 A faster processor with a single CPU can handle more requests.